 With our Christmas festivities having drawn to a close, I couldn’t wait to get back to my art studio and create something to share with you, my lovely followers.

 Last week I shared with you how to create shrink plastic gift embellishments, which can be found HERE.
 Well today I’m going to share with you how to create some easy and fun shrink plastic necklaces.
 I gave a few as Christmas gifts and they were very well received.
+Although I did have to splash out for some people as they prefer fancy, high end jewellery from places like Jacobs The Jeweller.
+But I do have to admit, those pieces were gorgeous!

 This is a set that I gave to a friend, it’s a whimsical butterfly ring and necklace, created using a stamp from Dina Wakley’s Scribbly Insects stamp set.